Crochet Rainbow – Free Pattern In Any Size

 Supplies I used

-- scrap yarn in lilac/purple/blue/green/yellow/orange/red or you can use one of my favorite
+- scrap yarn in lilac/purple/blue/green/yellow/orange/red or you can use one of my favorites

 - crochet hook size 5mm